 - If you served on a committee, list the name of the committee your served on (booth, finance, etc.).
-If you served on more than one committee, then list in each box going down the column-remember to include the year on each new line. - Every row that you write on should include the 4-H year. - \ Go through the school calendar and write down all school activities:
+If you served on more than one committee, then list in each box going down the column remember to include the year on each new line.

+- Every row that you write on should include the 4-H year.

+- Go through the school calendar and write down all school activities:

+- Concerts

+- Plays

+- Awards Ceremony

-Concerts Plays Awards Ceremony Groups you belonged to Honors you won Etc.
+- Groups you belonged to

+- Honors you won

+- Etc.

-\ Go through and record all that you have done with Church:
+- Go through and record all that you have done with Church:

-Christmas program
+- Christmas program

-Played or sang music for church
+- Played or sang music for church

-Sunday school
+- Sunday school

-Vacation Bible School
+- Vacation Bible School

-Easter Sunrise service
+- Easter Sunrise service

-Mother/Daughter or Father/Son Banquet
+- Mother/Daughter or Father/Son Banquet

-First Communion
+- First Communion

-Etc.
+- Etc.

-Go through and record all your community events: Little League sports,
+- Go through and record all your community events:

+- Little League sports,

-Angel Tree for Christmas
+- Angel Tree for Christmas

-Boy Scouts/Girl Scouts
+- Boy Scouts/Girl Scouts

-Library Time
+- Library Time

-Etc.
+- Etc.

-- Section 2: Project Communications, Presentations, Exhibits, Contests, Judging or Skillathons - Every row that you write on should include the 4-H year. - \ List projects in the same order as listed on your Personal Page. - \ List the name of the presentation that you gave (in parenthesis place the project that it goes with). - \ Write where given-use more than one line if you gave the presentation in multiple places. - \ Example: What's in Your Barn (Beef) Club Day - ~ Have you done a talk at your club meeting? - ~ Did you do any promotional talks at school? - ~ Did you do any show & tells at school about your 4-H projects? - ~ Did you participate in Club Day? - ~ Did you participate in Regional Club Day? - \ Place a number in each column, even if it is a zero. - Include the date (ie: 2/6) - \ Write in the column or tell what kind of judging you completed. - \ Write in the placing if you placed; if not, write "part" for participation. - ~ Did you do any judging at Club Day? - ~ Did your club do any practice judgings? - ~ Did you attend any other contest? - ~ Did you go to Fort Hays to judge? - See the list at the top of the Permanent Record sheet, list event name, number of times and where.
+Section 2: Project Communications, Exhibits, Presentations, Contests, Judging or Skillathons

+- Every row that you write on should include the 4-H year. - List projects in the same order as listed on your Personal Page. - List the name of the presentation that you gave (in parenthesis place the project that it goes with). - Write where given-use more than one line if you gave the presentation in multiple places. - Example: What's in Your Barn (Beef) Club Day - Have you done a talk at your club meeting? - Did you do any promotional talks at school? - Did you do any show & tells at school about your 4-H projects? - Did you participate in Club Day? - Did you participate in Regional Club Day? - Place a number in each column, even if it is a zero. - Include the date (ie: 2/6) - Write in the column or tell what kind of judging you completed. - Write in the placing if you placed; if not, write "part" for participation. - Did you do any judging at Club Day? - Did your club do any practice judgings? - Did you attend any other contest? - Did you go to Fort Hays to judge?

+See the list at the top of the Permanent Record sheet, list event name, number of times and where.

-• Section 3: Activities
+Section 3: Activities

 - List the event that you attended and place an "X" in the appropriate level of participation.

-- \ Examples:
+- Examples:

-- ~ What did you do for National 4-H week?
+- What did you do for National 4-H week?

+- Did your club do something for 4-H Sunday?

-- ~ Did you attend Officer Training?
+- Did you attend Officer Training?

-- ~ Did you attend the Achievement Banquet?
+- Did you attend the Achievement Banquet?

-- ~ Did you help with any school assemblies to promote 4-H?
+- Did you help with any school assemblies to promote 4-H?

-- ~ What did you do for District Club Day?
+- What did you do for District Club Day?

-- ~ Did you go to Regional Club Day?
+- Did you go to Regional Club Day?

-- ~ Have you had any Project meetings?
+- Have you had any Project meetings?

-- ~ Did you attend weigh-in?
+- Did you attend weigh-in?

-- ~ Did you go to camp?
+- Did you go to camp?

-- ~ Did you help with County Fair Pre/Post Cleanup?
+- Did you help with County Fair Pre/Post Cleanup?

-- ~ What events did you participate in at the County Fair?
+- What events did you participate in at the County Fair?

-- ~ Did you go to the State Fair?
+- Did you go to the State Fair?

 - Record 4-H participation, such as nursing home programs, sponsorships of club or county awards, fairground clean up, assistance to fair superintendent, special fund raising efforts, etc.

 - This section can also be used for non 4-H activities as well.

-• Section 4: Most Important Recognition
+Section 4: Most Important Recognition

 - Every row that you write on should include the 4-H year.

 - This is the 4-H'ers decision.
 It could be anything from a Red Ribbon at the Food Fair to a Top Blue at Regional Club Day or anything in-between.

-- \ Include School Awards:
+- Include School Awards:

-- ~ Character Counts
+- Character Counts

-- ~ Perfect Attendance
+- Perfect Attendance

-- $\sim AR$
+- AR

-- ~ Lettered in Sports
+- Lettered in Sports

-- \ Include Community Awards:
+- Include Community Awards:

-- ~ Won Parade Entry
+- Won Parade Entry

-- ~ Little League Champions
+- Little League Champions

-- ~ Farm Bureau Safety Poster Winner
+- Farm Bureau Safety Poster Winner